23 February 2016

 The painting below is the subject of an article in yesterday’s Telegraph (link follows below the picture).
-I wasn’t going to publicise it with even a tweet, much less a blog post – but I keep being drawn back to look at the thing, against my will (heh).
-It’s like rubbernecking at a traffic accident.
+I wasn’t going to publicise it with even a tweet, much less a blog post – but I keep being drawn back to look at the thing against my will, like a rubbernecker at a traffic accident.

 “The new portrait claims to be the most